 - Time management: Be sure to review how your teen is spending their time when it comes to education, working, family, and friends.
 Teaching your teen the importance of maintaining balance in one’s life at any age is crucial to prevent them from feeling worn out or burnt out, especially if they have already taken on the responsibility of a full-time job on top of being a high school student.
 When your teenager is more comfortable with managing their time, they are less likely to feel overwhelmed or crushed mentally when handling stressful issues, even if they involve financial matters.

-- Create a budget together: Another way you can help your teen to become more comfortable with handling their money is to help them set a budget.
+- Create a budget together: Another way you can help your teen become more comfortable with handling their money is to help them set a budget.
 Even if your teenager is trying to be independent by working, it is still your responsibility to ensure that they are doing so responsibly and with a proper plan in place.
-As a parent of a teenager, you can help your teens to become comfortable with saving and managing their money by setting up a budget based on their income as well as any other expenses they are currently responsible for on their own.
+As a parent of a teenager, you can help your teens become comfortable with saving and managing their money by setting up a budget based on their income as well as any other expenses they are currently responsible for on their own.

-When you feel comfortable with knowing how to teach my teen a lesson about money, it is much easier to pay attention to your own financial choices.
+When you feel comfortable knowing how to teach my teen a lesson about money, it is much easier to pay attention to your own financial choices.
 By being cognizant and self-aware of your own financial decisions in the household, you can pass on valuable lessons to your teens as they learn to become independent adults on their own.